Published in: 2007

 ”A classic heads I win tails I don’t lose much.
 Except that the odds of getting heads was way over 50 percent, and if it came up tails, it simply meant that we either broke even or made a little money.
 When extreme fear sets in, there is likely to be irrational behavior” – Mohnish Pabrai

 LOW RISK, HIGH UNCERTAINTY.
 Risk and uncertainty are two different concepts.
-A company’s future may be uncertain.
-But when you have carefully thought through possible future outcomes and come to the conclusion that the risk of permanent loss of capital is very low, you may have found a lucrative low-risk / high-uncertainty situation.
-When extreme fear strikes, stock markets can act irrationally.
-Bad news leads to extreme fear and low valuation as a result.
+When extreme fear strikes, stock markets can act irrationally with low valuation as a result.
 Look for simple businesses that have temporary problems.
-Look for companies with low valuations and previous profit warnings.
 Lower expectations may actually mean lower risk of losing your money on the investment.

 BUY EXISTING BUSINESSES.
 Pabrai believes that owning a few listed companies is the best way to build wealth.
 No major effort is required and in the stock market, a patient investor can occasionally find big discounts.
 There is also no need for a large amount of capital and there is a gigantic supply of investment opportunities.
 In addition, the transaction fees are relatively low.

-SIMPLE BUSINESSES.
-“The Dhandho Way” is simple, which is also its power.
-To fight against your own psychological forces, you must, according to Pabrai, buy businesses that are so painfully easy to understand that in tough times you can remind yourself why you bought the stock.
-If you need a cumbersome spreadsheet and more than a short paragraph for your thesis, you should look for another investment opportunity.
+THE DHANDHO WAY IS SIMPLE, WHICH IS ALSO ITS POWER.
+To protect you against your psychological forces, buy businesses that are so painfully easy to understand that in tough times you can remind yourself why you bought the stock.
+If you need more than a short paragraph for your thesis, you should look for another investment opportunity.